DiaLight/Ember/README.md

-### The project was closed due to development complexity and is no longer maintained
+### The project was closed due to development complexity and is no longer maintained.
+Development of Ember patches continues in the Flame project https://github.com/DiaLight/Flame
-(To move forward and apply complex patches, need to come up with a more convenient approach for changing the logic of the compiled code)

 Ember is Dungeon Keeper II patching launcher.